Error Analysis of Triangular Optimal Transport Maps for Filtering: Numerical experiments

-Here $F_{\eta_\U}$ denotes the cumulative distribution function (CDF) of $\eta_\U$ and $F_{\nu(\cdot\mid Y =1)}$ is defined analogously.
-The numerical results for this experiment are presented in~\Cref{fig:bimodal}, employing the exponential linear unit (ELU) activation function for both $g_T$ and $g_\psi$ with a hyperparameter $\alpha=0.01$, using a fixed number of particles $N=1000$, and learning rates $10^{-3}$ for both optimizers $\psi,T$ and a total of $5000$ iterations.
-The figure depicts results for both the unregularized and regularized objectives, where $\lambda_T=\lambda_\psi =\lambda=0,10^{-2},10^{-1}$.
+The numerical results for this experiment are presented in~\Cref{fig:bimodal}, employing the exponential linear unit (ELU) activation function for both $g_T$ and $g_\psi$ with a hyperparameter $\alpha=0.01$, and using a fixed number of particles $N=1000$.
+The figure depicts results for both the unregularized and regularized objectives, where $\lambda_T=\lambda_\psi =\lambda=0,10^{-2},10^{-1}, 1$.
 The left panel illustrates the kernel density estimator of the transported particles in comparison with the exact posterior distribution $\nu(\cdot\mid Y=1)$.
 The middle and right panels display the exact and approximate values of $\psi$ and $T$, respectively.
-The results indicate that as the regularization parameter $\lambda$ increases, the function $\frac{1}{2}\|\cdot\|_\U^2-\psi(Y=1,\cdot)$ becomes more convex, and the transport map $T$ exhibits increased monotonicity at the cost of less accurate conditioning.
+The results indicate that as the regularization parameter $\lambda$ increases, the function $\frac{1}{2}\|\cdot\|_\U^2-\psi(Y=1,\cdot)$ becomes more convex, and the transport map $T$ approaches monotonicity at the cost of less accurate conditioning.